ChainAgnostic/CAIPs/CAIPs/caip-tbd.md

 ## Backwards Compatibility

 Wallet extensions SHOULD consider adding a "developer mode" toggle via a UX so that dApp developers have the capability to disable the insecure context (http) check for the http://localhost:<any-port> origin only in the event that [localhost][w3c-secure-context-localhost] does not return `true` for secure context</a>.
 This will allow dApp developers to be able to continue to host dApps on the localhost origin if a browser environment has chosen to not already consider localhost a secure context.
 Most major browser providers do consider localhost a secure context already.
-This toggle MUST be set to disabled by default.
+If such a toggle is made available, it MUST be set to disabled by default.

 ## Test Cases